-Five Ten Freerider Youth Detailed Review
+Five Ten Freerider Youth Video Review

 Previously, my son had been riding with a pair of skate shoes, which did an adequate job, but it’s clear that the soles on the Freerider are superior even to a skate shoe.
 Even in wet weather, the shoes are sticky and stay put.

 In comparison to skate shoes, the soles are also much stiffer.
 This ensures good power transfer to the pedals for the uphills and a firm platform for foot support when descending.

 Frankly, I wish they made the adult version with velcro too.
 You don’t have to worry about loose shoelaces, and they slip on and off quickly.

 Parents who have kids who do a lot of biking know: mountain biking can wreak havoc on shoes.
 There is no faster way to wear out a good pair of shoes than taking your child to the pump track a few times a week.

 The Five Ten Freerider youth shoes start in a super tiny size 10.5.
 These are some of the smallest youth bike shoes out there.
 They come in half sizes thereafter and go up to a size 3.

-If the price on them scares you away, you can opt for a pair of skate shoes instead.
+If the price on the Freeriders scares you away, you can opt for a pair of skate shoes instead.
 There are also some clipless options on the market, but that assumes that your child is ready for clipless pedals and that it matches their style of riding.